 We recommend and use Maslen Glass door inserts as they are locally made and offer fast back up support for spare parts.
 Heated glass doors prevent condensation, and together with the incorporated lighting plan, will market your products to the fullest potential.
 The inserts include wire shelving that is generally powder coated unless specified otherwise by our clients.

 19. Shelving – (stand alone)

-We can provide you new cool room and / or freezer with appropriately sized shelving area to maximise the storage space.
+We can provide your new cool room and/or freezer with an appropriately sized shelving area to maximise the storage space.
 We recommend and use Mantova and other products that offer easily removable shelves to allow for cleaning.